applanga/appium-example/README.md

 c: make sure the appium server (standalone or command line ) is running and then run 'node androidTest.js'

+NOTE: the first time you run the android tests, you will have to manually give the test app permission to draw over other apps.
+Once you do this you can restart the tests and you will not have ot do it again.

 ## Important things to know before writing your own tests

 ### iOS